tukayam/autosetup/README.md

 3. See lightbulb "(Re-)Generate SetUp"

 Please note:
 * Class under test is detected based on naming convention.
 For a test class with name "CalculatorTests", class under test is assumed to have the name "Calculator".
-Class under test with name "Calculator" will be detected from within the solution.
-For each parameter in class under test's constructor, mocks will be generated.
-* Locate the cursor on test class name to see option to "(Re-)Generate Setup"
+* Locate the cursor on test class name to see "(Re-)Generate Setup" option.

 ## License